-Finally click on “Add new database now!” button.
-Your database is created now.
+Then click on “Add new database now!” button.
+Your database will be created.

 Manage Database User

-Click on the username of your database for which you want to change the permission.
-You will be taken to the next page.
+To change the user permissions, click on the username for which you want change the access.
+You will be taken to the user permission page.

-On this page, you can set the permission for the user for the database.
+Here you can set the permission for the user.
 You can modify select, insert, update, delete, create, drop, index and alter permissions.
-You can also set allowed IP address from where a user can connect to the database.
-You also have an option to set new password on this page.
+You can also restrict the user from where she/he can connect to the database.
+You can also change the password of the user from this page.